SuhailSumra/ProteinFold/README.md

 - [ ] Use Of Relevant Protein Folding Databases
 - [ ] Play With Existing Models
 - [ ] Implement a Different Model
+- [ ] Thinking of adding a GUI model using pyqt or tkinter(Future implementation)
 - [ ] Maybe Start blogging about this whole process who knows :)